 If the Ink from a postmark obscures part of the variety, then it matters how much.
 Every case would be different.
 However, we used to have a poster here that thought they had super software that could look through postmarks at the features underneath.
 I don't think they got much agreement from this group.

 I have no idea what you are asking in point number 3.
 Perhaps you are asking how to certify such a variety?
 Send it in.
-Don't just state on eBay that this is a newly discovered variety and give it some catchy name.
+Don't just state on

 NOW, another thought.
 That is that the OP is asking if a special feature points to a new, unknown variety.
 I believe the consensus would be that you need to have at least one other confirming copy with the EXACT same feature to have a chance of proving a consistent, new variety.